Metrics on completely positive maps via noncommutative geometry: Discussions on inducing metrics on unital completely positive maps

-where $L_{mn}$ is still the operator norm on $M_{mn}(\bbC) \otimes A$.
-Then $\{D_n^{\rm stab}\}_{n \in \bbN}$ is stable.
-This is analogous to how the diamond norm, and the completely bounded norm are defined.
-Even though this sequence of metrics satisfies stability, it has the drawback that explicit calculations depend on calculating distances over all the matrix amplifications.
-Moreover, the construction only takes into consideration the geometric structure of $A$, not the target $C^*$-algebra $B$, therefore ignoring potentially important data present in the situation.
+for all $F, G\in \UCP(M_n(\bbC) \otimes A, M_n(\bbC) \otimes B)$.
+Then $\{d_n^{\rm stab}\}_{n \in \bbN}$ is stable.
+This is analogous to how the diamond norm on quantum channels is defined in the finite-dimensional case.
+Even though this sequence of metrics satisfies stability, the completely bounded metric has the drawback that explicit calculations depend on computing distances over all the matrix amplifications (except when $B$ is a matrix algebra, cf.~\cite{Smith1983}).
+The same problem will occur with the stabilized version of $d_L$ introduced in \cref{UCP}, which exists under natural assumptions.
+In fact, the computational complexity of $d_L$ itself is high as its definition requires taking two suprema.